chandresh-soni/GWR2/readme.md

 Legal Stuff
 -----------

-The BRF Printer Application is Copyright © 2022-2023 by Chandresh Soni.
+The Braille Printer Application is Copyright © 2022-2023 by Chandresh Soni.

 This software is licensed under the Apache License Version 2.0.
 See the files "LICENSE" and "NOTICE" for more information.